Ircam-WAM/mezzanine-organization/doc/src/overview.rst

 This application is a CMS for organizations with workflows

-It is based on Mezzanine and Django.
+It is based on Mezzanine_ and Django_.

 Use cases
 ==========